 and blood oxygen level during the surgery.

 - The skin over the surgical site will be cleansed with an antiseptic solution.

-- The doctor will make an incision in the area of the joint.
+- The healthcare provider will make an incision in the area of the joint.

-- The doctor will repair or remove the damaged parts of the joint.
+- The healthcare provider will repair or remove the damaged parts of the joint.